 In order to meet the existing customers' needs, Eurocharm plans to coordinate with them and expands its operating facilities towards other ASEAN countries.
 Besides the initial plan of acquiring factory plant in the south of Vietnam, the Company will continue to purchase new technology and machinery for productivity growth.
 Depending on the direction of business development, the Company will expand its size of the operation and raise its scale of capital after careful evaluations.

 B. Primary Reason for Reinvestment Loss and Gain

-12/31/2 2017; Unit: NT\$ thousands
+12/31/2018; Unit: NT\$ thousands

-Reinvestment 2017 Reinvestment Loss and Gain Description
+Reinvestment 2018 Reinvestment Loss and Gain Description

 Eurocharm Innovation (B.V.I.)
-520,894 Operations in Good Condition
+586,555 Operations in Good Condition

-Eurocharm Innovation 4,876 Operations in Good Condition
+Eurocharm Innovation 29,654 Operations in Good Condition

-VPIC1 504,627 Operations in Good Condition
+VPIC1 544,568 Operations in Good Condition

-APEX 5,902 Operations in Good Condition
+APEX 3,178 Operations in Good Condition

-OPTIMAL (2,286) Operations in Good Condition
+OPTIMAL 11 Operations in Good Condition

-VHS 11,179 Operations in Good Condition
+VHS 9,366 Operations in Good Condition

-EXEDY 28,662 Operations in Good Condition
+EXEDY 24,326 Operations in Good Condition

-VPIC 10,404 Cash dividends measured by financial assets carrued at cist
+Shiang Yu (343) Operations in Good Condition

+Northstar 0 Financial assets measured at fair value through other measurements.
+Financial assets not recognized as investment gains and losses.

+VPIC 10,684 Financial assets measured at fair value through other measurements.
+Financial assets not recognized as investment gains and losses.